shariqfarooq123/conda-buildpack/README.md

 Conda Buildpack
 ===============

+This repo is forked from [here](https://github.com/kennethreitz/conda-buildpack).
+This fork is maily to add the functionality of installing via channels specified in conda-channels.txt.

 This is a [Heroku Buildpack](https://devcenter.heroku.com/articles/buildpacks) for [Conda](http://conda.pydata.org/), the Python distribution for scientific computing by Continuum Analytics.

 -----------------------